Tom Ogg

 • Bradley Jones v JP Morgan.
 A landmark claim in which Mr Jones was awarded c.£1.6m in back-pay on account of his re-engagement following his claim for unfair dismissal.
 The Financial Times headline at the liability stage was “Ex-JPMorgan trader wins unfair dismissal case over alleged spoofing… Tribunal rules that Bradley Jones did not deserve to be fired and bank acted ‘to appease its regulators’”.
 See here and here.

-• X v Private Equity Firm A. Tom acted for the Respondent in this significant sex discrimination claim, in which he was led by Sean Jones KC.
+• X v Private Equity Firm.
+Tom acted for the respondent in this significant sex discrimination claim, led by Sean Jones KC.
 The case entailed extensive disputes regarding disclosure and further information, across multiple PHs, and settled prior to trial.

-• Paul Stephany v Newton Investment Management Limited.
-An unfair dismissal claim in the context of an FCA individual disciplinary case against Mr Stephany, and the FCA’s first Competition Act 1998 proceedings against a firm (link).
+• Paul Stephany v Newton Investment Management Limited. (link).
+An unfair dismissal claim in the context of an FCA individual disciplinary case against Mr Stephany, and the FCA’s first Competition Act 1998 proceedings against a firm.

-• Y v Private Equity Firm B. Tom acted for a leading private equity firm in a whistleblowing claim brought against it, led by Richard Leiper KC, which settled prior to trial.
+• Y v Private Equity Firm.
+Tom acted for a leading private equity firm in a whistleblowing claim brought against it, led by Richard Leiper KC, which settled prior to trial.

-• Dipak Khot v HSBC Bank Plc.
-Tom acted for Dipak Khot in his claim against HSBC (see here).
+• Dipak Khot v HSBC Bank Plc. (link) Tom acted for Dipak Khot in his claim against HSBC.
 Mr Khot was a prosecution witness for the US Department of Justice in Mark Johnson’s trial for ‘front running’ a $3.5bn order in the FX market.

-• Wallace v Apple Europe Ltd. Tom acted successfully for Apple in this claim for unfair dismissal in a redundancy context.
-See here
+• Wallace v Apple Europe Ltd. (link) Tom acted successfully for Apple in this claim for unfair dismissal in a redundancy context.

-• Kendall v West Ham United FC Limited.
-Tom acted for West Ham Football Club in this redundancy / TUPE claim (an instruction which delighted his WH-supporting clerks).
-See here.
+• Kendall v West Ham United FC Limited. (link) Tom acted for West Ham Football Club in this redundancy / TUPE claim (an instruction which delighted his West Ham-supporting clerks).

 • Tom advises a national airport in relation to industrial action by a trade union.